2015 India Super Series

 The 2015 India Super Series was the second super series tournament of the 2015 BWF Super Series.
-The tournament took place in Siri Fort Sports Complex, New Delhi, India from 24–29 March 2015 and had a total purse of $275,000.
+The tournament took place in Siri Fort Sports Complex, New Delhi, India from 24 to 29 March 2015 and had a total purse of $275,000.
 A qualification was held to fill four places in both singles events and Men's doubles of the main draws.
 Results and scores are provided in detail in the page.